 RPA calls for reducing expenditures for housing, utilities and transportation from 51% of household income to 45% by 2040.
 Bike commuting saves $1400 per year versus mass transit and many thousands more over owning a car.4

-Biking reduces the need for off-street parking, which lowers the cost to build affordable housing and frees up precious real estate near mass transit for transit-oriented development (“TOD”).5
+Cycling reduces the need for off-street parking, which lowers the cost to build affordable housing and frees up real estate near transport hubs for transit-oriented development.5

 Should a trans-Hudson rail tunnel have to be taken offline for extended repairs, which would significantly disrupt train and bus service throughout the region, a widened GWB will afford residents alternate means to get to work.